ymonb1291/chrono/README.md

 ```
 * **Parameters:**
   * day: parameter of type `number` which represent the day of interest.
 Accepts values between 0 and 6, where 0 is Sunday and 6 is Saturday.
-  * occurence: (optional) parameter of type `number` which defaults to `1` which represents nth occurence of the day.
+  * occurence: parameter of type `number` which represents nth occurence of the day.
 Accepts values between 1 and 5.
 * **Returns:** a value of type `number` representing the timestamp after execution, or undefined if the nth of the given day doesn't exist in this month

 ### Example